 5. Improved Amblyopia

-A new study from Berkeley University built on Bavelier’s research.
-However, they found that video games also improved the vision of people suffering from amblyopia.
+A recent study found that playing video games can help children improve their amblyopia.
 Amblyopia, also known as “lazy eye,” occurs when you have weak eye muscles in one or both eyes.
 The affected eye doesn’t have the same mobility or strength as the other.
-Through playing video games with a patch on, the players experienced a 30 percent improvement in visual acuity after 20 two-hour sessions.
+Through playing these games with a patch on, the players experienced a 30 percent improvement in visual acuity after 20 two-hour sessions.
 Another group of participants with amblyopia wore an eye patch but did not play a video game for the same length of time.
-They noticed significantly less, if any, results.
+They noticed significantly fewer, if any, results.

 6. Long-Term Results